AndrewBazen/PocketSprite/README.md

 **A cross-platform pixel art editor designed for game developers, artists, and developers.**

-PocketSprite is an all-in-one solution for creating, editing, importing, and exporting pixel art sprites.
+PocketSprite is an all-in-one solution for creating, editing, importing, and exporting pixel art sprites and animations.
 With a user-centric design, PocketSprite aims to simplify the workflow for artists and developers by offering robust cross-platform functionality and a seamless user experience.

 ---